(default keyboard shortcut Ctrl F5)

-If you have any reflective surfaces and you want the backdrop included in the reflection, set the Reflection options on the Surface Editor’s Environment Tab to one of the backdrop options.
+If you have any reflective surfaces, and you want the backdrop included in the reflection, set the Reflection options on the Surface Editor’s Environment Tab to one of the backdrop options.

 LightWave’s Gradient Backdrop settings essentially provide a quick earth-like environment background.
-Note that no shadows can be cast on the backdrop since it really isn’t there.
+Note that no shadows can be cast on the backdrop since it isn’t there.
 Although you‘re unlikely to use it much for real-life imagery, it is great for faking a sky behind mountain objects, instructional animations, and logo animations.
 Use it when you need something to stick in the background.

 The Sky Color begins all around the edge of the top half of the sphere and gradually turns into the Zenith Color moving towards the top.
-The Ground Color begins all around the edge of the bottom half of the sphere and gradually turns into the Nadir Color moving towards the bottom.
+The Ground Color starts all around the edge of the bottom half of the sphere and progressively turns into the Nadir Color moving towards the bottom.
 Note that there is no gradual change of color between the Sky Color and Ground Color.